gshs27/QoS-aware-Energy-Efficient-Scheduling-Policy-Robust-Queueing/README.md

 Functions.jl and Types.jl includes the necessary materials for Main.jl
 Additional Functions.jl includes possibly needed materials for fitting variability parameter coefficients by Quantile Regression

+Authors: Seung Min Baik $^a$ and Young Myoung Ko $^a$ Affiliation : $^a$ Department of Industrial and Management Engineering, Pohang University of Science\\ and Technology, Pohang, Gyeongbuk, South Korea